kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

     ([GRCh37](http://grch37.ensembl.org/index.html))
 - The reads in fastq format

+We will create a soft-link of fasta reference to your folder, so that we don't need to type in the full path to the reference everytime we want to use it:

+```bash
+    ln -s /home/Data/Homo_sapiens.GRCh37.75.dna.chromosome.2.fa /home/user_name/
+```

 First we need to index the reference file for later use.
 This step is important for the speed and process of the mapping algorithm.
 It takes around 4 minutes.
 This creates a collecion of files that are used by BWA to perform the alignment.

-First we will create a soft-link of fasta reference to your folder, so that we don't need to type in the full path to the reference everytime we want to use it:

-```bash
-    ln -s /home/Data/Homo_sapiens.GRCh37.75.dna.chromosome.2.fa /home/user_name/
-```

-Then produce the indexes needed for bwa mapper:
+To produce the indexes needed for bwa mapper run the following command:

 ```bash